nordic-institute/X-Road-development/WORKFLOW.md

 8.1 Upon completion of feature development, Vendor submits a pull request to `XM/develop`.
 Prior to submitting the request Vendor must fetch the most recent updates from `XM/develop` and integrate into Vendor's branch (solve conflicts, if any) (see also previous item).

-8.2	Head Architect reviews the pull request according to the acceptance criteria that was in effect when the work on this changeset started.
+8.2	The pull request is reviewed by Head Architect and selected representative of each Partner.
+Additional reviewers can be added as necessary.
+The pull request is reviewed according to the acceptance criteria that was in effect when the work on this changeset started.

 8.2.1 Feature analysis